Sandai: Production

 During launch, the film was titled Porukki; as the title was criticised as derogatory, Sakthi Chidambaram retitled it to Adhirudhulla, after the usage of the term as a catchphrase in Sivaji: The Boss (2007).
-However he later felt it had become clichéd due to its popularity and subsequent overuse, so he opted for Mahamagam, in reference to the festival Mahamaham which features in the story, but later finalised Sandai.
+However he later felt it had become clichéd due to its popularity and subsequent overuse, so he opted for Mahamagam, in reference to the Mahamaham festival which features in the story, but later finalised Sandai.
 The film was launched on 3 August 2007 at AVM Studios.
 Filming was held at locations including Pollachi, Karaikudi, Switzerland and London.

 Soundtrack

 Music is composed by Dhina and released via T-Series.
-It includes a remix of the song "Vaadi En Kappa Kelange", composed by Ilaiyaraaja for Alaigal Oivathillai (1981), which marked the singing debut of Sundar C. The dappankuthu song "Pokkirina" invokes the names of contemporary Tamil stars and their films, namely Vijay and Pokkiri (2007), Ajith Kumar and Villain (2002); Dhanush and Polladhavan (2007).
+It includes a remix of the song "Vaadi En Kappa Kelange", composed by Ilaiyaraaja for Alaigal Oivathillai (1981), and the remix marked the singing debut of Sundar C. The dappankuthu song "Pokkirina" invokes the names of contemporary Tamil stars and their films, namely Vijay and Pokkiri (2007), Ajith Kumar and Villain (2002); Dhanush and Polladhavan (2007).